How to Select Spotlights for a Landscape Lighting Project

 - Pools, Ponds, & Waterfalls

 Again, light from above is most natural, but if that’s not possible, then position spotlights from angles that highlight the feature without shining light in the eyes of viewers.
 Using underwater lights in ponds and waterfalls are also an option.
-Go to products.
+Recommended product.

 VOLT® Spotlights: Models for Every Job